tyiannak/pyAudioAnalysis/README.md

  * Apply dimensionality reduction techniques to visualize audio data and content similarities

 *[(follow this link for the complete documentation)] (https://github.com/tyiannak/pyAudioAnalysis/wiki)*

+*pyAudioAnalysis can serve as an introduction to Audio Analysis in Python, for Matlab-related audio analysis material check  [this book](http://www.amazon.com/Introduction-Audio-Analysis-MATLAB%C2%AE-Approach/dp/0080993885).*

 pyAudioAnalysis provides easy-to-call wrappers to execute audio analysis tasks.
 For example, to train a classifier segments, given a set of WAV files stored in folders, each folder representing a different class, the following code needs to be executed: